KaioFelps/samambaia-api/cli/readme.md

 - `actix-web`: It's used in the controllers stubs.

 ## Enabling the CLI
-First of all, compile the cli with `cargo build --release -p hubbitos-cli`.
+You can easily enable the CLI by running the scripts according to your OS.
+They will build the CLI executable for you, if you haven't done it yet.

 ### Bash
-Open your bash and type `source .bashrc` and you good to go with Hubbitos CLI.
+Open your bash and type `. ./cli.sh` and you good to go with Hubbitos CLI.

 ### Powershell
 Open your powershell terminal and type `. ./cli.ps1` and you good to go with Hubbitos CLI.